openvinotoolkit/open_model_zoo/demos/python_demos/text_spotting_demo/README.md

 # Text Spotting Python* Demo

 This demo shows how to run Text Spotting models.
-Text Spotting models allows us to simultaneously detect and recognize text.
+Text Spotting models allow us to simultaneously detect and recognize text.

 > **NOTE**: Only batch size of 1 is supported.